Is Croatia the New Italy? Why Travel to Croatia in 2025

 Dubrovnik is often referred to as the “Pearl of the Adriatic,” encircled by ancient city walls that have witnessed centuries of history.
 In fact, its old town is a UNESCO World Heritage Site.
 Walk along the marble-paved town, where charming cafés and boutique shops line the streets.
 Don’t forget to visit the city walls, offering panoramic views of the Adriatic Sea and the terracotta rooftops below.

-The climb to look over Dubrovnik is tough, but SO worth it!
+A Dubrovnik trip is SO worth it!

 2. Zadar

 Don’t miss the Roman Forum, the St. Donatus Church, and the Archaeological Museum to delve deeper into Zadar’s rich history.
 And for a serene escape, visit the nearby Kornati Islands National Park, a paradise for nature enthusiasts.
+I’d say the best way to see Zadar is on a cruise.
+I had the pleasure of visiting while I cruised with Oceania, and this stop was one of the most picturesque on the itinerary!

 3. Split